The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 These systems are meant to reduce overly humid conditions by removing moisture from the air in your home.

-Some of the key benefits include reducing mold and mildew, inhibiting the growth of allergens and dust mites, and getting rid of the cold, clammy feeling that’s usually accompanied by musty smells.
+Some key benefits include reducing mold and mildew, inhibiting the growth of allergens and dust mites, and getting rid of the cold, clammy feeling usually accompanied by musty smells.

 By ensuring that your home’s humidity level is appropriate to the natural conditions in your area, you’ll find that allergy triggers and asthma symptoms will be minimized because of the reduction in bacteria, viruses, and dust mites.